BlackBoxVision/ra-language-spanish/README.md

 ## Compatibility with admin-on-rest

-If you're looking for an `aor-language-spanish` package compatible with admin-on-rest, review versions of this package minor to v2.
+If you're looking for an `aor-language-spanish` package compatible with admin-on-rest, install v1 of this package.

 ## License